nexiality/documentation/release/nexial-core-v4.1.changelog.md

 - minor console logging formatting
 - fix error when retrieving profile-based variable set from a macro
 - updated batch files (nexial-script-update, nexial-artifact-repair & nexial-variable-update) for downloading the nexial-lib-x.x.zip
+- address recent issue on *NIX/MAC system where the `/tmp` directory cannot be clean up due to permission

 #### Improvements
 - support Java 16